ibexa/documentation-developer/docs/guide/signalslots.md

 ## Listening to Core events

-When you interact with the Public API, and with the content repository in particular, **Signals** may be sent out, allowing you to react to actions triggered by the repository.
+When you interact with the public PHP API, and with the content repository in particular, **Signals** may be sent out, allowing you to react to actions triggered by the repository.
 Those signals can be received by dedicated services called **Slots**.